-SIS alumnus Andreas Karelas (SIS/MA ’07) dedicates his career to combatting climate change.
+SIS alumnus Andreas Karelas (SIS/MA ’07) dedicates his career to combating climate change.
 He has worked at and learned from a number of environmental organizations and is now the executive director of RE-volv, a nonprofit he founded that helps other nonprofits go solar through community-based financing.

 Karelas has written a recently released book that aims to empower people to make impactful, sustainable changes in their communities—Climate Courage: How Tackling Climate Change Can Build Community, Transform the Economy, and Bridge the Political Divide in America.

 Inspired by His Professors, Experiences, and Classmates

 While Karelas always had a love for nature, he grew more invested in combating climate change as an undergraduate economics major at American University, where he found that he wanted to approach economics through an environmental focus.
 During his junior year, while studying abroad in Athens, Greece, Karelas was inspired by the city’s use of solar energy: “I noticed that in Athens, every apartment had solar hot water heaters on the roof, something I never saw in the states….So that got me started on a solar energy investigation—I got really excited about solar and wanted to learn more about it.”

 After graduating and then interning at the American Council on Renewable Energy (ACORE), Karelas pursued the dual master’s degree program in National Resources and Sustainable Development (NRSD) at SIS.
 The program prompted him to take swift action to combat climate change: “Professor Paul Wapner changed my whole perspective on environmentalism….The conversations that came out of his course really gave me the sense that we are at an inflection point.
 We have to do something about climate change.”